adminhmi/hlog/readme.md

 ```

 Note that it's completely api-compatible with the stdlib logger, so you can
-replace your `log` imports everywhere with `log "github.com/sirupsen/Hlog"`
+replace your `log` imports everywhere with `log "github.com/adminhmi/hlog"`
-and you'll now have the flexibility of Hlog.
+and you'll now have the flexibility of hlog.
 You can customize it all you
 want:

 ```go